jgranick/md-haxebinding/README.md

 If you would like to help develop the add-in, you should clone this repository then add a symlink between the "MonoDevelop.HaxeBinding.dll" file under /HaxBinding/bin/Debug and the /LocalInstall/Addins directory.

+Or you can run addin directly from MonoDevelop.

+To open solution Addin Maker should be installed.
+This addon is available from MonoDevelop addins repository, but only in windows repo.
+So, if you are developing in non-Windows os, you should add http://addins.monodevelop.com/Stable/Windows/4.0.12/root.mrep to your repos.

 On Linux this is located at "~/.local/share/MonoDevelop-4.0/LocalInstall/Addins".
 Create the directory if it does not exist.

 On Mac it is located at "~/Library/Application Support/MonoDevelop-4.0/LocalInstall/Addins" and on Windows it is "C:\Users\(your user name)\AppData\Local\XamarinStudio-4.0\LocalInstall\Addins"